lestece/YourPTFriend/README.md

 Since working out and nutrition go hand in hand, it happens very often that physical instructors are also required, besides their duties, to provide nutritional advice when first contacted.

 This app provides support by taking charge of that nutritional aspect.
-By establishing the amount of daily calorie a new client should consume and allowing to keep track of clients' progress, the PT can then entirely focus on his/her main responsibility: building an effective workout plan based on the client's need.
+By establishing the amount of daily calories a new client should consume and keeping track of the clients' progress, the PT can then entirely focus on his/her main responsibility: building an effective workout plan based on the client's need.
 - - -